Making the most of MEDEA

-- A snapshot analysis by an experienced dialect coach that highlights particular details to listen out for
+- A snapshot analysis by an experienced dialect coach highlighting particular sound shifts to listen out for

 - A short monologue from the play ‘Medea’ by Liz Lochhead (click here for monologue text)

-- @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect and which will help you analyse the tune and rhythm in more detail
+- @2-3 minutes of free flow speech where the speaker talks about the roots of their dialect and where you can analyse the tune and rhythm in more detail

-Don’t forget to access the ‘Dialects in Performance’ section which is also designed to help you embody an accent- the written monologues are attached to the recordings so you can try them for yourself.
+The ‘Dialects in Performance’ section is also designed to help you embody an accent – the text of each monologue is attached to the recording so you can try them for yourself.
 Watch the mouth shape of each actor – how might it differ from your own? and note the time each monologue takes (timings are visible on each clip for reference).
 Every dialect and accent has its own innate energy and speed – Scouse, for example, can be really quick – so consider recording the monologue in your own dialect first and then comparing it with the original.
-If you are slower or faster than the recorded sample, consider adjusting your speed to help you find the flow of the dialect.
+If you are slower or faster than the sample, consider adjusting your speed to find the flow and energy of the new accent.